 Tax forms and documents

 Many of us are far from ready to file our taxes when we go for year end accounting help.
 Still, it’s a good idea to bring any tax documents and forms you do have ready.
 Your tax forms are an overview of your financial year—not unlike your business financial reports.
 They can be helpful in confirming things like self-employment income, spending on contractors, and payroll expenses.

 If you have them ready, bring these tax documents to your accountant’s office:

 - All 1099-NEC forms and 1099-MISC forms you’ve received from clients or customers

-- All 1099-MISC forms you’ve sent to contractors
+- All 1099-NEC forms you’ve sent to contractors

 - All employee W-2 forms and your W-3 form

 - All 1099-K forms from third-party financial institutions and payment processors (like Wave)